National Monument (Indonesia): The Hall of Independence

 The Hall of Independence (Ruang Kemerdekaan) is situated inside the goblet or "cup" part of Monas (Cawan).
 The hall, which contains various symbols of independence, can be reached through spiral stairs at the north and south doors.
-The original text of the Proclamation of Independence is stored in a glass case inside the bronze golden door.
+The original text of the Proclamation of Independence is stored in a glass case inside the bronze door.
 On the west side of the inner wall.
-Mechanized bronze doors weigh 4 tons and are coated with goldleaf adorned with the image of a Wijaya Kusuma flower, symbolizing eternity, and a lotus flower, symbolizing purity.
+Mechanized bronze doors weigh 4 tons and are coated with gold leaf adorned with the image of a Wijaya Kusuma flower, symbolizing eternity, and a lotus flower, symbolizing purity.
 The doors, known as Gerbang Kemerdekaan or the Gate of Independence, open slowly while the nationalist Padamu Negeri song plays followed by a recording of Sukarno reading the text of the Proclamation.
 On the southern wall there is a large bronze gold-coated statue of the coat of arms of Indonesia weighing 3.5 tons.
 On the eastern side is the text of the proclamation in bronze lettering.
 Originally the eastern side displayed the most sacred Indonesian flag, Sang Saka Merah Putih, originally raised on 17 August 1945.
 However, because it is fragile and in poor condition it is no longer displayed.
 The wall on the northern side displays a map of the Indonesian archipelago coated in gold.

 There is a middle platform on top of the cawan (goblet) which provides visitors with views from a height of 17 metres.
 This middle platform is accessible through the elevator on the way down from the main observation deck (the lift stops on the way down at the cawan to allow visitors to exit) or through stairs from below.

 The Observation Deck and Flame of Independence

 A lift on the southern side carries visitors to the viewing platform at a height of 115 metres above ground level.
 The capacity of the elevator is about 11 people.
 The top platform can accommodate about 50 people.
 There is also a staircase for use in emergencies.
 The total height of the monument is 132 metres.
 The distance from the viewing platform to the tip of the flame is 17 metres.
 The ticket to observation deck is Rp.10,000 (adults, 2016).

 Monas is topped by a 14.5 ton bronze Flame of Independence containing the lift engine.
 The base of the flame, in the shape of a goblet, is 3 metres high.
 The bronze flame structure measures 14 metres in height and 6 metres in diameter, It consists of 77 sections.
-Originally the bronze flame structure was covered with 35 kg of gold foil.
-However, during the 50th anniversary of Indonesian independence in 1995, the gold foil was recoated and increased to 50 kg gold foil.
-The obelisk and flame symbolize the Indonesia people's struggle for independence.
+Originally the bronze flame structure was covered with 35 kg of gold leaf.
+For the 50th anniversary of Indonesian independence in 1995, the gold leaf was reapplied and increased to 50 kg of gold.